Enclosed Waterproof Satellite IoT Device

 Testing shows it generally takes around 20 seconds from power-up to successful transmission, with a perfect view of the sky.
 With a very restricted view, it may take several minutes.
 You should be able to complete an Iridium SBD session roughly every 10 seconds, assuming a perfect view of the sky.

 The RockBLOCK does not have a GPS chip inside it.
 It’s envisaged that if you want position reports, you’d use an off-the-shelf GPS module with your solution and get position data from that.

 However, it’s worth noting that with each Iridium transmission we do get an approximate position report.
-This varies in accuracy from 100km to 1km and therefore can’t be relied upon for accurate tracking, but we do provide this information for you (along with the approximate accuracy, ‘CEP’, in km) with your messages.
+This varies in accuracy from 62 to 0.6 miles and therefore can’t be relied upon for accurate tracking, but we do provide this information for you (along with the approximate accuracy, ‘CEP’, in km) with your messages.
 If you’re looking for a dedicated tracking satellite tracking device, you might want to consider our RockFLEET product.

 We also offer annual contracts for larger deployments of RockBLOCKs, which are more cost effective.
 Data pooling is still available on our annual service plans.

 If you’re using the SBDRT command and the modem appears to ‘hang’ when you issue the command, it’s probably due to flow control configuration.
 The default state for the RockBLOCK and RockBLOCK Plus units has flow control turned ‘on’ in the modem.
 When running in 3-wire serial mode, flow control should be turned off, which will ensure you get responses to your requests.

 Use the command AT&K0 at the start of your command sequence.
 This turns flow control off, and should solve the problem.